daremat/es6-epf/README.md

 };
 ```

-As you see, we define the mode for webpack, and the babel-loader rule to transpile our code to ES5 for PhantomJS.
+As you see, we define the mode for webpack, and the [babel rule to transpile our code to ES5](https://babeljs.io/docs/en/babel-preset-env#targets) for PhantomJS.
 Add other configurations here if necessary

 * Put the webpack config into the karma config